How many times can I take GRE exam in a year?

 -

-A student can take the Graduate Record Examination a maximum of five times within a 12-month (365 Days) period.
-Applicants should note that a minimum of 21 days gap is mandatory between two tests.
+A student can take Graduate Record Examination a maximum of five times within a 12-month (365 Days) period.
+Minimum gap between 2 attempts should be 21 days.

 There is no official eligibility to appear in GRE exam.
 Canadidates of any age with any background can take this test.